 Sometimes, it’s not the caffeine we crave but the sensations associated with caffeinated substances, like warmth and relaxation.
 If this is the case, opt for herbal teas and decaffeinated coffee instead to enjoy both sleep and comfort.

-Avoid your TV, laptop, computer, tablet, and phone starting one hour before bedtime.
+One of the best things to do when you can't sleep is avoid your TV, laptop, computer, tablet, and phone starting one hour before bedtime.

 Our eyes are sensitive to various light wavelengths, with sensitivity to blue light being especially high.
 The brain produces a sleep hormone called melatonin when light decreases.